vibovenkat123/aacod/.changeset/hip-lemons-clap.md

 "@vaibhavvenkat/aacod": minor
 ---

-Added the homebrew package class
+Added the homebrew package class along with some tests